Communications in Cryptology IACR CiC

 Under which license are articles published in CiC?

-Accepted papers are published under one of several licenses including CC BY 4.0.
+Accepted papers are published the license CC BY 4.0.
 You as an author retain the copyright of your published work and of course also retain publishing rights without restrictions.

 Is the IACR Communications in Cryptology indexed or ranked in any way?

 The organizations that produce journal impact rankings can take several years to add any given journal to their rankings, and we will endeavor to include the journal in these rankings.
-Of course, major search engines like Google Scholar will pick up our publications immediately, and our open-access policies make it easier for others to read and cite your work.
+Of course, major search engines like Google Scholar will be able to pick up our publications immediately, and our open-access policies make it easier for others to read and cite your work.
 Metadata for indexing will be made available under a CC0 license in order to encourage third party sites to index the journal.
+One such method is OAI-PMH.

 We intend the IACR Communications in Cryptology to be a major outlet for the IACR and the broader cryptographic community.
 The rankings and impact factors are expected to be high.